micromark/common-markup-state-machine/readme.md

     ↪ **U+003E GREATER THAN (`>`)**\
     ↪ **U+0060 GRAVE ACCENT (`` ` ``)**

-    This is not an HTML block.
+    This is not an HTML flow.
     Reconsume in the [*Content continuation state*][s-content-continuation]
 *   ↪ **U+0009 CHARACTER TABULATION (HT)**\
     ↪ **U+0020 SPACE (SP)**\